petzval/btferret/README.md

 ```
 keyboard.c/py and keyboard.txt - The Pi acts as a Bluetooth keyboard
+mouse.c/py and mouse.txt - The Pi acts as a Bluetooth mouse.
+Arrow keys move the cursor
 ```

 This is the keyboard.txt devices file that specifies an HID device: